peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* Whether this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value.
-Returns true if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 32-bit floating point number.
+* <code>true</code> if this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value, or if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 32-bit floating point number; otherwise, <code>false</code>.

 ### CanTruncatedIntFitInInt32
     public boolean CanTruncatedIntFitInInt32()
-Returns whether this object's value, truncated to an integer, would be -(2^31) or greater, and less than 2^31.
+Returns whether this object's value, converted to an integer by discarding its fractional part, would be -(2^31) or greater, and less than 2^31.

 **Returns:**

-* <code>true</code> if this object's value, truncated to an integer, would be -(2^31) or greater, and less than 2^31; otherwise, <code>false</code>.
+* <code>true</code> if this object's value, converted to an integer by discarding its fractional part, would be -(2^31) or greater, and less than 2^31; otherwise, <code>false</code>.

 ### CanTruncatedIntFitInInt64
     public boolean CanTruncatedIntFitInInt64()
-Returns whether this object's value, truncated to an integer, would be -(2^63) or greater, and less than 2^63.
+Returns whether this object's value, converted to an integer by discarding its fractional part, would be -(2^63) or greater, and less than 2^63.

 **Returns:**

-* <code>true</code> if this object's value, truncated to an integer, would be -(2^63) or greater, and less than 2^63; otherwise, <code>false</code>.
+* <code>true</code> if this object's value, converted to an integer by discarding its fractional part, would be -(2^63) or greater, and less than 2^63; otherwise, <code>false</code>.

 ### compareTo
     public int compareTo​(CBORObject other)